 - Never pick up strangers.

-- Never leave personal property or other valuables unattended on-campus or visible in your vehicle.
+- Never leave laptop computers, personal property, or other valuables unattended on-campus or visible in your vehicle.

 - Store money in a cash box and keep it in a locked cabinet.

-Crime Prevention Security Awareness Program
+Crime Prevention and Security Awareness Programs

-Crime prevention at Southwestern is a campus and community based effort.
+Crime prevention at Southwestern is a campus and community-based effort.
 Representatives of the Administrative Services Office meet with LAPD officers as needed to discuss area crime prevention to increase neighborhood safety.
 Involvement by all members of the law school campus and the community is essential to the success of the program.
-By taking an active role in crime prevention, the quality of life for students, faculty, staff and the neighborhood is greatly improved.
+By taking an active role in crime prevention, the quality of life for students, faculty, staff, and the neighborhood is greatly improved.

 ANONYMOUS CRIME TIP LINE (213) 738-5730